open-appsec

 policies.default.mode: prevent-learn

-The section policies.specific-rules allows you to create specific rule entries for specific hostnames, hostname-path combinations or paths which override the default policy.
+The specific rules section policies.specific-rules (v1beta1) / policies.specificRules (v1beta2) allows you to create specific rule entries for specific hostnames, hostname-path combinations or paths which override the default policy.

 It is recommended to configure a specific rule for each of your protected web applications and web APIs assets (starting with detect-learn mode, later move to prevent-learn).
-This allows you to apply a separate enforcement mode setting for each of these protected assets as well as to customize many other settings like selecting the logging configuration, the threat prevention practices configuration or selecting a custom-response like a specific response code or a custom block page.
+This allows you to apply a separate enforcement mode setting for each of these protected assets as well as to customize many other settings like selecting the logging configuration, the threat prevention and access control (introduced in v1beta2) practices configuration or selecting a custom-response like a specific response code or a custom block page.

-Also the real-time contextual machine learning will be done individually per each configured asset/specific rule.
-Note that these settings are all configured by referencing other elements which are defined separately in the configuration file as well, so that you can reuse them multiple times in a kind of object-oriented way.
+Also the real-time contextual machine learning will be done individually per each configured specific rule representing a protected asset.
+Note that the actual configuration settings are all configured by referencing other elements which are defined separately in the configuration file as well, so that you can reuse them multiple times in a kind of object-oriented way, see examples below:

 policies: